Istanbul Museum of Painting and Sculpture

-The museum was originally housed in the mansion of the crown prince attached to the Dolmabahçe Palace in the Beşiktaş neighbourhood of İstanbul.
-The building housing it dated back to 1856.
+The museum was originally housed in the mansion of the crown prince attached to the Dolmabahçe Palace in the Beşiktaş neighbourhood of Istanbul.The building housing it dated back to 1856.
 On 20 September 1937, Mustafa Kemal Atatürk, the founder of the Turkish Republic, suggested its conversion into a museum since the imperial family had been driven into exile with the coming of the Turkish Republic.

 It has now been moved into a new gallery on the edge of the Galataport where it is very close to the Istanbul Modern gallery, turning the area into an artistic hub for the city.
 The building chosen - Antrepo No 5 - was originally designed to serve the old port at Karaköy by the Turkish architect Sedad Hakkı Eldem.
-It has been repurposed to serve as an art gallery by the Emre Arolat firm of architects.
+It has been demolished and rebuilt with Sedad Hakkı Eldems design in mind to serve as an art gallery by the Emre Arolat firm of architects.

 The museum started to open in December 2021 and is expected to fully open in September 2022.